 BeMORE helps you discover philanthropy by allowing you to explore how you can make most difference to the lives of others, and discover how to maximise the impact of your giving.

-The BeMORE approach creates giving groups, enabling individuals to multiply their personal impact by up to 20 times by giving in a group.
+The BeMORE approach creates giving groups, enabling individuals to multiply their personal impact by giving in a group.
 You will meet other, like-minded Londoners with shared values and join the BeMORE community.

 Through the BeMORE programme you discover the causes and issues that are important to you, have the opportunity to debate and learn about others’ passions, and explore how to have the most impact, enabling you to become an effective giver.
 You will learn practical skills of charity management, and make a significant difference to a charity that you meet, and work with, face-to-face.

 BeMORE helps you discover what philanthropy is all about, and how to make a difference by creating impact and multiplying your personal efforts.
 You will discover your ‘voice’ and recognise your ability to make an impact.
 At the end of your BeMORE programme you will be confident in the knowledge and direction you want your lifelong philanthropic journey to take.